anandojha/PySTARC/examples/PARAMETERS.md

 | Contacts needed | 6 | Six of the 10 pairs must be satisfied simultaneously. |
 | Contact mode | Polar | Only N/O/S donor-acceptor pairs are considered, corresponding to hydrogen bonding contacts. |

-**Reaction criterion construction.** The setup script identifies the closest heavy-atom contacts between receptor and ligand in the crystal structure, filters for polar atoms (N, O, S on both sides), retains the top 10 contacts with one per receptor residue, and sets each cutoff to the crystal distance plus 3.0 Å, rounded to the nearest 0.5 Å. The resulting 10 pairs have cutoffs ranging from 6.0 to 8.5 Å.
+**Reaction criterion construction.** The setup script identifies the closest heavy-atom contacts between the receptor and ligand in the crystal structure, filters for polar atoms (N, O, S on both sides), retains the top 10 contacts with one per receptor residue, and sets each cutoff to the crystal distance.
+The resulting 10 pairs have cutoffs ranging from 6.0 to 8.5 Å.

-**Result.** k<sub>on</sub> = 5.31 × 10⁷ M⁻¹s⁻¹ versus the experimental value of 2.9 × 10⁷ M⁻¹s⁻¹ (ratio 1.83×, relative SE 0.5%).
+**Result.** k<sub>on</sub> = 5.31 × 10⁷ M⁻¹s⁻¹ versus the experimental value of 2.9 × 10⁷ M⁻¹s⁻¹.

 ---